 - Stay home if you are sick and avoid close contact with others.

 - Wash your hands often with soap and water for at least 20 seconds.
-Use alcohol-based hand rub with at least 60% alcohol if soap and water are not readily available.
+Use alcohol-based hand rub with at least 60% alcohol if soap and water are not available.

 - Avoid touching your eyes, nose, and mouth.